dell/csm-docs/content/docs/getting-started/installation/openshift/powerstore/prerequisite.md

 ### Linux multipathing requirements

-Dell PowerStore supports Linux multipathing (DM-MPIO) and NVMe native multipathing.
+PowerStore supports Linux multipathing (DM-MPIO) and NVMe native multipathing.
 Configure Linux multipathing before installing the CSI Driver.

 > For NVMe connectivity native NVMe multipathing is used.
 The following sections apply only for iSCSI and Fiber Channel connectivity.